Staffordshire 2016Read more about Staffordshire

 The force and its partners use tailored projects to deter people from being drawn into organised crime, and it uses a range of innovative methods to raise awareness about the threat from organised crime and reassure the public about its response.

-The force has arrangements in place to respond to the threats set out in the Strategic Policing Requirement and, although not part of the national uplift programme, it has increased its firearms capacity.
+The force has arrangements in place to respond to the threats set out in the Strategic Policing Requirement (PDF document) and, although not part of the national uplift programme, it has increased its firearms capacity.

 How efficient is the force at keeping people safe and reducing crime?